adsr303/awking/README.md

 The predicates may be regular expressions, either as `re.compile()` objects or strings; or they may be any callables that accept a single argument and return a true/false value.

+## Caveats

+The grouping algorithm reads the input iterable lazily.
+You can still run out of memory if you keep references to previous groups without consuming them.